 The first three students featured on this page presented their models in a parallel session at the International System Dynamics Conference held in Albuquerque, New Mexico in July 2009.
 The standing-room-only audience was impressed with the level of understanding displayed in the presentations and in each student’s ability to answer audience questions about the topic they studied.
-Later the same day these three students, and a fourth student, Henry Li, age 15, (see student projects page) presented posters of their work.
+Later the same day these three students, and a fourth student, Henry Li, age 15, (see student projects page - you must login) presented posters of their work.

 Students whose ages range from 14 to 18 are capable of understanding a great deal about the complexity inherent in many of the serious problems that face the leaders of our country.
 They can demonstrate that understanding by researching, building, and explaining a model of a systemic problem that is of interest to them.
 They focus on feedback analysis and trying to uncover the structure within the system (endogenous behavior) that causes the problematic behavior.